Zindan Gate

 Zindan Gate (Зиндан капија) is one of the gates in the complex of Belgrade Fortress, historical core of Belgrade, the capital of Serbia.
-It was built in the time when fortifications were switching from cold weapons to artillery, and when first cannons were introduced in the defense.
+It was built at a time when fortifications were transitioning from cold weapons to artillery, and when first cannons were introduced in the defense.
 Finished between 1440 and 1456, due to its unique appearance among the fortress' gates, and the 1930s reconstruction and upgrade in the Romanticist style, the medieval barbican is one of the landmarks of the fortress, and one of its most recognizable parts.

 Location

 The Zindan Gate is a middle southeastern gate, in the Danube direction.
 It occupies the northernmost section of fortress' Upper Town.
 From the southeast, it is accessed via a wooden bridge over dry moat from an "inside" direction of the Despots's Gate and People's Observatory in Dizdar's Tower.
 Another wooden bridge on the counter or "outside", southeast side connects it to the Leopold's Gate, Kalmegdan Terrace restaurant, and further to Belgrade Zoo and Little Kalemegdan.
 Just to the north, and connected via pathways, are Ružica Church, Jakšić Tower and path to the Lower Town.